PlusPlusOne-GmbH/TD_AsyncIO/README.md

 # TouchDesigner-asyncio

-TDAsyncIO.tox is a Component for using the asyncio module in TouchDesigner without blocking the TD's main thread by running the event loop only once after every frame.
+TDAsyncIO.tox is a Component for using the asyncio module in TouchDesigner without blocking the TD's main thread by running the event loop only once at the start of every frame.

 ## Usage